applitools/example-playwright-python/README.md

-# Applitools Example: Playwright Python
+# Applitools Example: Playwright in Python

 This is the example project for the [Playwright Python tutorial](https://applitools.com/tutorials/quickstart/web/playwright/python).
 It shows how to start automating visual tests